 - (Aesculus glabra

-fan-shaped leaves that turn golden-yellow in fall; upright branching structure; slow growing; tolerant of poor soils; 60’x 40’.
+distinctive fan-shaped leaves that turn golden-yellow in fall; upright branching habit; slow growing but tolerant of poor soils; 50’x

-: This tough native can be a bit messy, but it is a great tree that should be planted
+: This tough native can be a bit messy, but is still a good tree for backyards

 (thornless) (Gleditsia triacanthos

 ): A very